 Danger Of Buying Links

 Advertorial links are content that is written in a website’s native format, such as an article, but has been written and paid for by a commercial interest.
 These don’t always pop out as advertisements to readers, and can therefore be quite effective from a marketing standpoint.
 Google regards these links as having potential to be link schemes, and requires the seller to use certain formatting to ensure no penalty is given.
-Google’s outlines the use of the rel=”nofollow” tag as being mandatory for websites that sell the write to publish content on their websites with links.
+Google’s outlines the use of the rel=”nofollow” tag as being mandatory for websites that sell the right to publish content on their websites with links.
 This is an example of the required nofollow html markup added to a native link code:

 <a href="https://www.example.com/" rel="nofollow">Anchor Text</a>